IMMA presents Mappa Mundi, a comprehensive overview of the work of seminal British artist Frank Bowling (b. British Guiana, 1934).

 About the Artist Frank Bowling (b.
 British Guiana, 1934), lives and works in London and New York.
 Upon graduating from the Royal College of Art, London, 1962 he was awarded the silver medal for painting.
 Bowling has exhibited widely and consistently over the last 60 years.
 Selected solo shows include Whitney Museum of American Art, New York (1971); Serpentine Gallery, London (1986); a UK touring retrospective (2003); Royal Academy of Arts, London (2011); Spritmuseum, Stockholm (2014-15); Dallas Museum of Art (2015).
 Selected awards included multiple Guggenheim Fellowships and Pollock-Krasner awards.
 Bowling is a Royal Academician and an Officer of the British Empire.
 He is represented by Hales Gallery, London and New York.

-Special Offer: On Wednesdays, Thursdays or Fridaysyou can avail of a special 2for1offer on paid exhibitions at IMMA.
-Purchase a ticket for either Frank Bowling, Mappa Mundi or IMMA Collection: Freud Project, The Ethics of Scrutiny Curated by Daphne Wright and you will receive a complimentary ticket to visit the other exhibition on the same day.
+On Wednesdays, Thursdays or Fridays you can avail of a special 2for1 offer to see both the Frank Bowling and Lucian Freud exhibitions on the same day.
+Purchase a ticket for either Frank Bowling, Mappa Mundi or Lucian Freud in The Ethics of Scrutiny curated by Daphne Wright and you will receive a complimentary ticket to visit the other exhibition on the same day.

-On Saturday 21, 28 and Sunday 22 and 29 April you can avail of a special bundle price of €10 to see both exhibitions on the same day (usually €8 each).
+On Saturdays, Sundays and on the June Bank Holiday Monday you can avail of a special bundle price of €10 to see both exhibitions on the same day (usually €8 each).

-When booking online just select your preferred date and time for both exhibitions and the discount will automatically be applied on checkout.
+How to avail of these offers: When booking online just select your preferred date and time for both exhibitions (please note the Lucian Freud exhibition has timed entry whereas Frank Bowling is an all day ticket) and the relevant discount will be automatically applied on checkout.

 Exhibition Opening Party | Frank Bowling, Mappa Mundi Saturday 24 March 2018 / 2pm / IMMA The official exhibition opening party with a drinks reception, music and opening speeches by renowned international artist – Isaac Julian and music from Doc Bowling and his Blues Professors will take place in the Baroque Chapel at IMMA.
 This Opening Party is proudly sponsored by O'Hara's Irish Craft Beers - our Official 2018 Exhibitions Opening Partner.